 The Benefits of BYOD

-A BYOD policy puts the burden of purchase and maintenance onto the employee.
+A BYOD policy puts the burden of purchase and maintenance on the employee.
 Instead of a company purchasing a Blackberry mobile phone for every staff and manager that uses them in their role, employees can bring whatever devices they are already paying for.
 The employee covers the cost of the equipment and the plan.
 Companies see this reduction in their expenses as a benefit.

 The Company’s Expense